jocho-here/note/algorithm/algorithm_notes.md

 ## Solving Dynamic Programming
 (a) Identify the subproblems
-    - What are all the different ways can your recursive algorithm call itself, starting with some initial input?
-For example, the argument to RecFibo is always an integer between 0 and n.
 (b) Choose a memoization data structure
-    - Find a data structure that can store the solution to every subproblem you identified in step (a).
-This is usually but not always a multidimensional array.
 (c) Identify dependencies
-    - Except for the base cases, every subproblem depends on other subproblems—which ones?
-Draw a picture of your data structure, pick a generic element, and draw arrows from each of the other elements it depends on.
-Then formalize your picture.
 (d) Find a good evaluation order
-    - Order the subproblems so that each one comes after the subproblems it depends on.
-You should consider the base cases first, then the subproblems that depends only on base cases, and so on, eventually building up to the original top-level problem.
-The dependencies you identified in the previous step define a partial order over the subproblems; you need to find a linear extension of that partial order.
-Be careful!
 (e) Analyze space and running time
-    - The number of distinct subproblems deter- mines the space complexity of your memoized algorithm.
-To compute the total running time, add up the running times of all possible subproblems, assuming deeper recursive calls are already memoized.
-You can actually do this immediately after step (a).
 (f) Write down the algorithm
-    - You know what order to consider the subproblems, and you know how to solve each subproblem.
-So do that!
-If your data structure is an array, this usually means writing a few nested for-loops around your original recurrence.